 Because the wood of the Osage orange is strong, flexible, and takes on a nice finish when polished, Native Americans used it for war clubs, bows and fence posts.
 Pioneer farmers planted hedges of the thorny trees, which served as excellent windbreaks and barriers to keep cattle in (or out, depending on whose cattle they were).
 An Osage Orange hedge was considered “horse-high, bull-strong, and pig-tight,” according to historian Paul Landacre in “A Natural History of Western Pennsylvania.”

 Osage Orange trees can be propagated from root cuttings or summer branch cuttings, dipped in a rooting agent such as TakeRoot, planted in sand, kept either under mist in a greenhouse, or in a cold frame in your own backyard.
-You can also buy starts from Amazon.
 The tree can be grown from a fully mature fruit that falls on the ground however it is a challenge to separate the seeds from the fruit.
 Either dropping the fruit into a bucket of water or waiting for a late season freezes combined with damp conditions for fruit left on the ground will give you a seed.
 You can start seeds in pots inside or you can have good luck growing them outside in a planting bed – it’s just more difficult to transplant when they are started in the ground.

 Subscribe to Blog via Email